Causal evidence of racial and institutional biases in accessing paywalled articles and scientific data: Results

 Next, we ask whether the disparities in access to paywalled articles have subsequent epistemic consequences.
 Intuitively, scientists with limited access to paywalled articles are restricted in the knowledge that they can access and build upon.
-Therefore, we expect papers that predominantly cite Open Access articles to draw upon a narrower range of knowledge compared to papers that cite more paywalled research.
+Therefore, we expect papers that predominantly cite OA articles to draw upon a narrower range of knowledge compared to papers that cite more paywalled research.
 To this end, we measure the breadth of knowledge that a paper draws upon by projecting scientific papers into an embedding space of science using a machine learning model~\cite{le2014distributed,kang2025limited}.
-Having represented each scientific article as a high-dimensional vector within the embedding space, we then calculate the knowledge breadth of references lists using a measure of dispersion of high-dimensional vectors; see Figure~\ref{fig:OA}c for an illustrative example, and see Methods for more details.
-We show in Figure~\ref{fig:OA}D that papers with a higher percentage of references towards paywalled papers tend to draw upon a wider range of knowledge compared to those that cite more Open Access articles.
-Notably, papers that devote between 85\% to 89\% of references to paywalled articles exhibit the greatest knowledge breadth on average, while papers in the top ventile (more than 96\% paywalled references) draw on a somewhat narrower range of knowledge, comparable to papers with only about 30\% paywalled references.
+The model jointly learns vector representations of words and documents, placing words and papers with similar contextual information close to each other~\cite{le2014distributed}.
+For instance, words such as ``influenza'' and ``flu'' are close neighbors in the embedding space since they often appear in similar contexts.
+Likewise, papers covering similar topics are placed near each other even if they do not share the exact same vocabulary.
+This way, the embedding space captures the topical structure of scientific literature~\cite{kang2025limited}.
+We then measure, for each reference list, whether the cited papers occupy a small topical region (indicating narrower topical focus) or are more widely dispersed (indicating attention to a broader knowledge); see Figure~\ref{fig:OA}C for an illustrative example, and see Methods for more details.
+We show in Figure~\ref{fig:OA}D that papers with a higher percentage of references towards paywalled papers tend to draw upon a wider range of knowledge compared to those that cite more OA articles.
+Notably, papers that devote between 92\% to 96\% of references to paywalled articles exhibit the greatest knowledge breadth on average, while papers in the top ventile (more than 96\% paywalled references) draw on a somewhat narrower range of knowledge.
+Supplementary Figure~3 shows results obtained from an alternative specification of the model, showing similar trends.
 This non-monotonic pattern suggests that papers that predominantly cite paywalled research while also incorporating some OA literature achieve the widest coverage of knowledge.